riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Why are colours important in your app?

-The colours you use in your app impact how your app is both perceived and how it is used.
+The colours you use in your app impact how your app is both perceived and how it is used (?? this sentence is repeated from the previous paragraph).
 Choosing a good colour scheme will allow your users to navigate through your app effortlessly, and will allow you to differentiate UI elements easily.

-Colour draws your attention to things and pays a vital role in how your perceive your surroundings.
+Colour draws your attention to things and pays a vital role in how you perceive your surroundings.
 Your app's colour scheme can have dramatic positive or negative effect on potential users.
 Colours can be jarring and make you want to leave the app, or can be pleasant and welcoming to the user.

 Different colours provoke certain emotions.
-You can decide to use this to create a certain feel or mood for you app.
+You can decide to use this to create a certain feel or mood for your app.
 Generally:

 - **Blue:** calming
 - **Red:** love, passion, war, health